ANCHORAGE (KTUU) - Use this interactive map to compare where 2018, 2017 and 2016 homicide incidents took place across

-Throughout all of 2016, there were a total of 34 homicide victims and 28 incidents.
-And according to APD statistics, last year was also Anchorage's highest number of homicides per year, in over two decades.
+Throughout all of 2016, there were a total of 34 homicide victims and 29 incidents.
+Before having its record beat out by 2017, APD statistics indicate that 2016 was Anchorage's highest number of homicides per year, in over two decades.

 In 2016, Anchorage's deadliest month was July, at nine homicide victims and eight incidents.
 Police say they have enough evidence to identify James Dale Ritchie as the gunman to three of these July homicide victims and two incidents.

 In February 2017, there were five homicide victims and three incidents.
 This is largely in part due to the fatal Royal Suite Lodge fire, which killed three people, injured dozens more and displaced roughly 70 individuals.